San Francisco

 We provide full spectrum wellness care for the treatment of disease and optimal wellbeing

-Manual Osteopathy is a complementary medicine to disease prevention and reversal when most other treatments have failed.
-Manual Osteopathy restores the body’s alignment with gentle manipulations of the muscles, bones, soft tissues and organs.
-Manual Osteopath Julie Duggan B.Sc. treats the root cause of pain by bringing back mobility and function to the restricted areas of the body.
+Julie Duggan restores the body’s alignment with gentle manipulations of the muscles, bones, soft tissues and organs.
+Julie treats the root cause of pain by bringing back mobility and function to the restricted areas of the body.
 This balances the nervous system, optimizes blood flow and reduces inflammation to allow healing to begin.
 Julie’s goal is to find the root cause of pain and enhance the self-healing potential of the body.

-Manual Osteopathy is best known for the treatment of acute and chronic pain due to injury, poor posture, overwork and stress.
+Julie is best known for the treatment of acute and chronic pain due to injury, poor posture, overwork and stress.
 It also addresses many other conditions within the digestive, cardiovascular, respiratory, endocrine, urinary and reproductive systems.
-Osteopathy optimizes conventional and natural treatments.
-It allows for better organ function, it increases medication and supplement absorption and it helps patients overcome stress patterns that maintain chronic conditions.

 Julie sees the human body as a whole unit interconnected by a complex system of connective tissue.
 When muscles, bones and organs are restricted or misaligned, the body tries to compensate to keep its balance.
 Julie looks for the root cause of pain by assessing how the body compensates for injury, stress and bad postural habits.
 Each treatment peels off layers of adaptation until the root cause of the problem is discovered.